Jay Sae Jung Oh: Early life and education

 Jay Sae Jung Oh was born in South Korea.
 She graduated from the Kookmin University in Seoul, South Korea with a Bachelor's in Fine Arts and a Master's in Fine Arts degree in Sculpture.

 Oh graduated from the Cranbook Academy of Art in Michigan with a Master's of Fine Arts Degree in 3D Industrial Design.

 Work

 In 2011, she won the Mercedes-Benz Emerging Artist Award and Design Quest 2011 Furniture Design Competition for her Jute Side Table.
 The work is an early rendition of her Savage Chair series and includes "discarded plastic objects, assembled them together, and wrapped them with a natural material."

 From 2013-2016, Oh was a visiting professor at the University of Illinois at Chicago for industrial design.

 She won the Best Contemporary Design Award at Design Miami in 2019.
 The works presented were an assortment of typical thrifted items arranged and wrapped in leather cord.

 Oh's work was included in the 2023 exhibition Mirror Mirror: Reflections on Design at Chatsworth at Chatsworth House.
-Her work was also featured at Parall(elles): A History of Women in Design at the Montral Museum of Fine Art, Montreal, Canada.
+Her work was also featured at Parall(elles): A History of Women in Design at the Montreal Museum of Fine Art, Montreal, Canada.